andrew-ge-wu/Site/content/posts/ai-large-org-claude-tooling.md

 - One sanctioned AI client, logged and policy-controlled.
 - Every repo carries an `AGENTS.md`.
 Every org carries a shared instruction pack on top.
+- **Layered docs** -- system, architecture, framework, module, class -- co-located with code, and a mandatory reading protocol the agent follows before it writes.
 - Every dangerous capability is behind an MCP server the platform team owns.
 - Every PR -- AI-assisted or not -- goes through the same automated gates.
 - Every team's AI-assisted defect rate is a number on a dashboard.